-The Seeing Eye provides specially bred and trained dogs to guide people who are blind.
-Seeing Eye® dog users experience greatly enhanced mobility and independence, allowing them to retain their active lifestyles despite blindness.
+Established in 1929, The Seeing Eye provides specially bred and trained dogs to guide people who are blind.
+Seeing Eye dog users experience greatly enhanced mobility and independence, allowing them to retain their active lifestyles despite blindness.

-The Seeing Eye is a philanthropy supported by contributions from individuals, corporations and foundations, bequests, and other planned gifts.
+The Seeing Eye is a 501(c)3 non-profit supported by contributions from individuals, corporations and foundations, bequests, and other planned gifts.

-The Seeing Eye is a trademarked name and can only be used to describe the dogs bred and trained at the school’s facilities in Morristown, N.J.
+The Seeing Eye is a trademarked name and can only be used to describe the dogs bred and trained at the school’s facilities in Morris Township, N.J.